Waging Justice for Women Fellowships

 • Interest in gender equality and women’s rights

-• Commitment to the mission and goals of the Clooney Foundation for Justice and relevant host organizations.
+• Commitment to the mission and goals of the Clooney Foundation for Justice and relevant host organizations

-• A demonstrated ability to conduct complex legal analysis and fact-finding.
+• A demonstrated ability to conduct complex legal analysis and fact-finding

-• Excellent research, writing and verbal communication skills.
+• Excellent research, writing and verbal communication skills

-• Self-starter with excellent interpersonal and teamwork skills.
+• Self-starter with excellent interpersonal and teamwork skills

-• Demonstrated commitment to social justice and human rights and creativity in crafting strategies to advance justice in our priority areas.
+• Demonstrated commitment to social justice and human rights and creativity in crafting strategies to advance justice in our priority areas

-• Willingness to travel.
+• Willingness to travel

-• Fluency in English required; proficiency in other working languages relevant to the countries of host organizations preferred.
+• Fluency in English required; proficiency in other working languages relevant to the countries of host organizations preferred

-Fellowships will be full-time, one-year opportunities, running from July 2023 – July 2024.
+Fellowships will be full-time, one-year opportunities, running from January 2025 – December 2025.

 Fellows should plan to make arrangements with their host organizations, who may operate in person or remotely.
-Because Fellows will be placed across the Continent, most of the mentorship, peer networking, and training elements of the program will occur online.
+Because Fellows will be placed across , most of the mentorship, peer networking, and training elements of the program will occur online.
 However, CFJ does plan to organize an in-person convening of the cohort at least once during the fellowship year.

 This will depend on the needs of individual host organizations, but Fellows should expect to travel occasionally within the region to attend fellowship program events or assist with the legal work of their host organizations.